schmouk/PyRandLib/README.md

 **Well199937b** implements the Well-Equilibrated Long-period Linear generators (WELL) proposed by François Panneton, Pierre L'ECcuyer and Makoto Matsumoto in [6].
 This PRNG uses linear recurrence based on primitive characteristic polynomials associated with left- and right- shifts and xor operations to fastly evaluate pseudo-random numbers suites.

-It offers a long period of value 2^19,937 - i.e. 4.32e+6,001 - with short computation time and 624 integers memory consumption - just     s the Mersenne-Twister algorithm).
+It offers a long period of value 2^19,937 - i.e. 4.32e+6,001 - with short computation time and 624 integers 32-bits coded memory consumption - just     s the Mersenne-Twister algorithm).
 It escapes the zeroland at a very fast pace.
 Meanwhile, it does not pass 2 of the *crush* and 2 of the *big-crush* tests of TestU01.